bobuss/python-jenkins-template/README.md

 * [Cobertura plugin](https://wiki.jenkins-ci.org/display/JENKINS/Cobertura+Plugin)

-## Jenkins (sort of) configuration
+## Jenkins configuration

-Install the hudson.plugins.warnings.WarningsPublisher.xml file on the jenkins server.
+Install the hudson.plugins.warnings.WarningsPublisher.xml file on the jenkins server, then reload the configuration.

-Or, If you prefer to click :
+Or, if you prefer to click in the web interface:

 1. Go to Manage Jenkins -> Configure System
 2. Scroll down to Compiler Warnings -> Parsers
 3. Add a new parser with the following details:

     1. Name and others descriptive fields:

             PyFlakes

     2. Regular Expression:

             ^\s*(.*):(\d+):\s*(.*)$

     3. Mapping Script:

             import hudson.plugins.warnings.parser.Warning